aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 ## Explore, Analyze and Predict CD Subscription for Bank

-1. Introduction and Background.

-  Imbalance dataset are very common.
-It those datasets, number of positive samples are lot less than negative samples.
-This causes many tricky issues developing the high performing ML model and we explained in detail premise of our whole code pattern here.

-2. Data Set Description.
+### 1. Explore the dataset

- Data set is related to  direct marketing campaigns of a [Portuguese banking institution](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing), where bank's associate makes call to bank's client to sell financial product i.e CD.
-Data set contains 17 columns and is explained here.
+The imbalanced dataset is from Purtugese Bank Marketing data, where bank's associate makes call to user to sell financial product i.e CD to bank's client.

-3. Statement of Classification Problem.

- Before we start building our model, we should clearly defines, our object and high level problem statement.

-4. Software and Tools(Xgboost and Scikit Learn).
+### 2. Prepare the data

- We will mostly use python based libraries i.e XGBoost, Scikit-learn, Matplotlib, SeaBorn, Pandas.
-In this section we will load and explain, each of the packages and it's sub packages.
+For this section we will mostly use Python based libraries such as XGBoost, Scikit-learn, Matplotlib, SeaBorn, and Pandas.

-5. Visual Data Exploration to understand data (Using seaborn and matplotlib).
+### 3. Visual Data Exploration to understand the data using Seaborn and Matplotlib)

- To get better insight into data, data scientists, usually perform data exploration, we will explore inputs for it's distribution, correlation and outliers

- We will also explore output and will note the class imbalance issues.
+Data scientists typically perform data exploration to gain better insight into data.
+Here we will explore inputs for distribution, correlation and outliers, and outputs to note any class imbalance issues.

-6. Create Scikit learn ML Pipelines for Data Processing.
+### 4. Create Scikit learn ML Pipelines for Data Processing

- - Split data into train and test set.
+- Split the data into train and test sets.
- - Create ML pipeline for data preparation.
+- Create an ML pipeline for data preparation.

- In typical machine learning application, one would usually creates, ML pipeline, so that all the steps that are done on training data set, can be easily applied on the test set.
+In typical machine learning applications, an ML pipeline is created so that all the steps that are done on a training data set can be easily applied to the test set.

-7. Model Training.
+### 5. Model Training and evaluation

-  Model Training is a iterative process and we will do several iteration to improve our model performance.
+Model Training is a iterative process and we will do several iterations to improve our model performance.

-  7.1 What and Why of XGBoost.

-   We will explain, why we choose XGBoost as our tool of choice.

-  7.2 Discuss Metrics for Model Performance.

-   We explain in detail various classification performance metrics like ROC curve, Precision-Recall curve, Confusion Matrix and our choice for this application.
+Using XGBoost as our tool of choice, we will highlight classification performance metrics such as ROC curve, Precision-Recall curve, and Confusion Matrix.

-  7.3 First Attempt at Model Training and it's performance,evaluation and analysis.

-   We will build XGBoost model using cross validation and compare it's performance via various stats and visualization.
-We will note that, performance is not good for the positive class i.e recall is bad.

-  7.4 Strategy For Better Classifier for the Imbalance Data

-  To improve, recall, we will highlight a few tricks.

-  7.5 Second Attempt at Model Training using Weighted Samples and it's performance, evaluation and analysis.

-  Next, we will use one of the tricks of weighted samples to improve performance.

-  7.6 Third Attempt at Model Training using Weighted Samples and Feature Selection and it's performance analysis.

-  Lastly, we will build model with weighted samples and feature selection.

-8. Inference Discussion (Generalization and Prediction)

- Now, our model is ready to be used and we run it on held out data, to see it's performance on test data.

-9. Summary about what we learned about various techniques.

-10. Pointers to Other Advanced Techniques like OverSampling, UnderSampling and SMOTE algorithms.
+We then offer multiple strategies to improve our classifier performance.

 ## Sample Output

 After running, weighted and feature selected classifier, we find the final result based on the classification report and various stats.
-Those are summarized in the following two screen-shots.
+This is summarized in the following two screen-shots:

 ![](doc/source/images/xgboost_out1.png)
 ![](doc/source/images/xgboost_out2.png)